eob/eob.github.com/_posts/2012-07-17-a-useful-little-pattern-for-web-scraping.markdown

 ---

-I've been doing a lot of web and Google Spreadsheet scraping recently, and one situation I've run into quite a lot is that the schema of the data source doesn't *quite* fit into the schema I'm trying to dump the data into.
-The data source might expose someone's full name, for intance, whereas I want to store the first and last name separately.

-I've developed a useful little pattern for organizing my scraping code that I like quite a bit, so I thought I'd share it here.
+I've been doing a lot of web and Google Spreadsheet scraping recently, and one situation I've run into a lot is that the schema of the data source doesn't *quite* fit into the schema I'm trying to dump the data into.
+The data source might expose someone's full name, for instance, whereas I want to store the first and last name separately.
+I've developed a useful little coding pattern to help with that situation that I thought I'd share here.

 Let's say that any data source scraped results in some `result : Map[A,B]`, where A and B are almost always strings in real life.
 For example: